seespace/inair-documentation/2-api-guides/4-animation-and-graphics/2-animation.md

 imageView.setSize(200, 200);
 imageView.setPosition(860, 440, 0);

-// Let's create the translate transform float[] translateTransform = Transform.fromIdentity().translateX(500.0f).build();
+// Add our view to the root view rootView.addView(imageView);

-// and the target alpha
+// Create the target descriptor with UIViewDescriptor UIViewDescriptor imageDescriptor = UIViewDescriptor.createFromView(imageView);
-float targetAlpha = 0.5f;
+imageDescriptor.translateX(300.0f);
-// also the animation duration (in ms) long duration = 2000;
+imageDescriptor.alpha(0.5f);

-// Then simply create an animator with the help of UIAnimation.createAnimationForView() Animator animator = UIAnimation.createAnimationForView(imageView, translateTransform, targetAlpha, duration);
+// Then simply create an animator with the help of UIAnimation.createAnimationForView() Animator animator = UIAnimation.createAnimationForView(imageView, imageDescriptor, 2000);

 // The only thing left is to start the animator animator.start();

 ```
-That's it, with just these simple lines of code, the image will smoothly translate 500px to the X-axis and change its transparency to halve in 2 seconds.
+That's it, with just these simple lines of code, the image will smoothly translate 300px to the right and change its transparency to 0.5f in 2 seconds.

-Take a look at [`UIAnimation`](#ui-animation) class for much more convenient methods to play with.
-Have fun!
+Take a look at [`UIAnimation`](#ui-animation) and [`UIViewDescriptor`](#ui-view-descriptor) class for more useful functions.